Galactic Winds in Cosmological Simulations of the Circumgalactic Medium: Results and Discussion

 We perform polynomial fits to the $f_{\rm CIV}$ median radial profiles, in a similar way as in \S\ref{sec-res-Radial-ZC}, but with 2 first-order polynomials of the form: $\log f_{\rm CIV} = A + B (\log r)$, within 2 radial limits.
 The resulting fit coefficients are listed in Table~\ref{Table-Fit-fCIV-vs-R}.
 The polynomials for $M_{\rm halo} = (10^{10} - 10^{11}) M_{\odot}$, fitted between $r = (1 - 6) h^{-1}$ kpc are:

 and fitted within $r = (6 - 20) h^{-1}$ kpc are:

-The overall behavior of $f_{\rm CIV}$ arises from the combined effects of density and temperature radial dependence of the gas (from Figs.~\ref{fig-rho-vs-R-MassBins} and \ref{fig-T-vs-R-MassBins}) in the ionization tables, with the major role played by the temperature.
+The overall behavior of $f_{\rm CIV}$ arises from the combined effects of density and temperature radial dependence of the gas (from first and second rows in Fig.~\ref{fig-rho-T-ZC-fC4-vs-R-MassBins}) in the ionization tables, with the major role played by the temperature.

-As a prediction for CIV fraction observations, we infer from Fig.~\ref{fig-fCIV-vs-R-MassBins} that the inner gas at galactocentric distances $r < (4 - 5) h^{-1}$ kpc comoving, around galaxies of masses $M_{\rm halo} / M_{\odot} = 10^{10} - 10^{11}$, can most-effectively distinguish between strong-wind and no-wind cases.
+As a prediction for CIV fraction observations, we infer from Fig.~\ref{fig-rho-T-ZC-fC4-vs-R-MassBins}, bottom row that the inner gas at galactocentric distances $r < (4 - 5) h^{-1}$ kpc comoving, around galaxies of masses $M_{\rm halo} / M_{\odot} = 10^{10} - 10^{11}$, can most-effectively distinguish between strong-wind and no-wind cases.